 Code Style.
 CoffeeScript

-Use this page to configure formatting options for CoffeeScript files.
-View the result in the Preview pane on the right.
+Use this section to configure formatting options for CoffeeScript files.
+When you change these settings, results of a change are displayed in the Preview pane.

 Tabs and Indents

 An indentation consists of two parts.
 One part results from nesting code blocks, and the other part is determined by alignment.

 In this field, specify the number of spaces that fits in a tab.

 In this field, specify the number of spaces (or tabs if the Use tab character checkbox is selected) to be inserted for each indent level.